GroupLabs/Aculend-Engine/README.md

+# Quickstart

 Use the following commands to try to get it running on your machine:

 0. First make a python virtual environment and install packages: